Infrahumanisation

 Recent research has investigated how infrahumanisation influences behaviour.
 In a series of studies, Jeroen Vaes and his colleagues investigated people's reactions to outgroup members who attempt to "humanise" themselves through the use of uniquely human emotions.
-They found that ingroup members reacted negatively to outgroup members' attempts to humanise, offering less help and withdrawing faster than when the same uniquely human emotion was expressed by an ingroup member or when the outgroup member expressed a non-uniquely human emotion.
+They found that ingroup members reacted negatively to outgroup members' attempts to humanise themselves compared to when the same uniquely human emotions were expressed by an ingroup member or when an outgroup member expressed a non-uniquely human emotion, offering less help and withdrawing faster.
 In an American context, Cuddy and colleagues have investigated the influence of infrahumanisation on intergroup helping behaviour.
 Examining helping in the aftermath of Hurricane Katrina, Cuddy et al. found that people believed outgroup members experienced less negative uniquely human emotions than ingroup members.
 The more participants infrahumanised the outgroup member, the less likely they were to help.

+However, recent studies have raised concerns about how infrahumanisation studies are designed.
+Enock et al. (2021) suggest that the emotion words (e.g., guilt and remorse) used in infrahumanisation studies may be failing to distinguish between "uniquely human" and prosociality, which refers to human behaviour that is intended to benefit others.
+Bunce et al. (2025) found that 95.5% of studies included across the 10 most cited infrahumanisation papers confound humanness and prosociality.
+The authors argues that many findings previously interpreted as evidence for infrahumanisation may instead reflect ingroup preferences, a tendency to view one's own group more favourably, rather than a specific denial of humanity to outgroups.